More Like the Father

 “I think everybody agrees with the significance of the male role model in society and in the family unit.
 Anything that helps to strengthen families helps to strengthen the wider community

-Rob Garrett is one of the many great men in our church.
+Rob Garrett is one of the many great men in his church.
 He serves as a dedicated Christian volunteer and is highly regarded by staff members and guest ministry alike.

 Writing a book about parenting and fatherhood is a large task and requires personal experience and a great grasp on the topic.